joshpierro/self-driving-car/p3/writeup_report.md

 ####4.
 Training Data

 Getting the right data for this project proved to be one of the biggest challenges.
-I tried to collect my own data, use the Udacity data set with augmented data, as well as a hybrid of Udacity and collected data.
-I didn't have a joystick and I was never able to collect enough quality data on my own to get anything that performed satisfactory.
-So, I ended up using augmented Udacity data.
+I tried to collect my own data, use the Udacity data set with augmented data, and at one point use a hybrid of Udacity and collected data.
+In the end, I used the Udacity data with augmentations.
 More detail about the specific augmentations can be found below.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+My high level strategy for completing this project was to get it working end to end then iterate until I got the car driving around the track (get it done, get it right, get it good).
+I started with the udacity dataset and a simple sequential CNN based in the Keras lab.
+Once I was able to train a network and get the simulator working in autonomous mode I focused on the data.

 ####2.
+Traing Data & Training Process
+I began by trying to collect my own traing data, but since I didn't have a joystick and I was never able to collect enough quality data on my own to get anything that performed satisfactory.
+So, I went down the path of using udacity data.

+I attempted to manually omit images that had a high frequency (zero and near zero angles) in an effort to combat over fitting and improve the training data.
+This approach was utimately replaced by the use of dropout layers, but the depricated code can still be seen in utils.py.

+Next, I focused on the data augmentations, beginning with the right and left camera angles.
+I added the left and right camera images to my training data, as well as a small negative (right side) and positive (left side) value to the steering angle to compensate for the image position.
+Many thanks blog posts and confluence threads that covered this topic (participate in the forums!!)

+After I had my left and right images/angles added, I copied each image and applied a random brightness value to that image and added them to the training data.

+Finally, I made a copy of each image that had a non zero angle, horizontally flipped it and then multiplied its steering angle by -1.

+I experimented with image jittering and shifting, but was never able to improve the experience with these techniques, only slow down my model compilation time.

+All of my augmentations were done on the fly inside of a python generator.
+At first, I resited the idea of using a generator, but I fell in love with the technique once I implemented it.
+Resizing, transforming and augmenting data on the fly improved my processing speed by orders of magnitude!
+Handy libraries like sklearn, mathlab, numpy and cv also helped alleviate the tedious tasks of data wrangling, shuffling training data and processing image data.

+####3.
 Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...